SiddharthKoyugura/CSS-Reset/README.md

 # CSS-Reset
-A css reset file with little changes to the Andy Bell's version
+It is a code snippet which contains of css reset file with little changes to the Andy Bell's version